grabad1/game-data-etl/README.md

 # 🎮 Game Data ETL

-Jednostavan ETL projekat za praksu Data Engineering pozicije.
+A simple ETL project for a Data Engineering internship.

-- Učitava CSV fajl sa game eventovima
+- Loads a CSV file with game events
-- Izdvaja početak i kraj sesije po igraču
-- Računa ukupne poene i vreme trajanja igre
+- Extracts start and end of sessions per player
+- Calculates total points and session duration
-- Snima podatke u SQLite bazu (`logs` i `player_summary` tabele)
+- Saves data into a SQLite database (`logs` and `player_summary` tables)

-## Pokretanje
+## How to run

-1. Instaliraj zavisnosti:
+1. Install dependencies:
-pip install pandas
+pip install panda
-Pokreni skriptu:

-2. Pokreni:
+2. Run the script:
 python etl_pipeline.py

-3. Otvori game_data.db bazu u SQLite vieweru da pogledaš tabele.
+3. Open the game_data.db database in a SQLite viewer to check the tables.